ShinSakanami/BetterStorage/README.md

 **Version 0.17.2**

-For Stonehearth Alpha 17 stable 584
+For Stonehearth Alpha 17 Release 584

 * Added "Gears" filter to "Goods" category (thanks Brendan).

 **Version 0.17.1**

-For Stonehearth Alpha 17 develop 3013
+For Stonehearth Alpha 17 Release 3013

 * Removes the Fur Rug mixinto.

 **Version 0.17.0**

-For Stonehearth Alpha 17 develop 3008
+For Stonehearth Alpha 17 Release 3008

 * Use of the new "override" mixintype.
 The ghost filters are now exorcised.
 * Compatibility with the new stockpile filters.